 We are very proud of our success and commitment to phonics and reading.
 We believe these are the vital starting blocks of academic success and life skills.

-This year we have won two awards related to reading !
+In 2016 we won two awards related to reading !

 How do children learn to read at Kings Hill?

 During their time at Kings Hill School children work through a variety of reading schemes encompassing a range of genres such as fiction, non-fiction and comics that are book banded according to different levels.
 The teacher will inform you via your child’s Reading Record Book the level at which your child is reading.

 Our approach to teaching reading is wide ranging and includes regular group reading sessions, individual reading, library sessions, reading with other classes and children.
 We also use ‘reciprocal reading’ in KS2 and for more able readers in KS1.

 We primarily use the Oxford reading tree scheme with Read at Home, All Aboard, Storyworld, Collins Big Cat, Rigby Star and Word practice books as supplements and enrichment to this.

 Children are encouraged to read daily at home.